pixelated/pixelated-user-agent/provisioning/README.md

 # Vagrant setup

-Create and provision Vagrant box
+Create and provision Vagrant box (from inside the user-agent repository)
 ```sh
 $ vagrant up
 ```